egemose/DroneVideoMeasure/documentation/Tutorial-GettingStartedWithDroneVideoMeasure.md

 ![Image](pic/video_gallery.png)

 ## 4. Annotate two objects in the video
 In the videe gallery click on the "DJI_0013.MOV", which is the name of the video that was just uploaded to the system.
 This opens the annotation view, which is where the central task of the video analysis takes place.
 The steps taken until now is only to ensure that everything is in place before the actual analysis is performed.
-The annotation view looks liks this.
+The annotation view looks like this.
 ![Annotation view](pic/annotation_view.jpg)

-The warning message shown in the light yellow bos at the top, tells us that the GPS coordinate extracted from the video file and the GPS coordinate from the log file differes by 3.6 meters.
+The warning message shown in the light yellow bos at the top, tells us that the GPS coordinate extracted from the video file and the GPS coordinate from the log file differs by 3.6 meters.
 This difference is safe to ignore, but if the difference is larger than 100m it could be an indication that the logfile and video does not match.
 Close the warning message by clicking on the x in its top right corner.

 Now activate the artificial horizon, by clicking on the third lowest button in the left panel and then start the video player.
 This will show an artificial horizon on top of the video.
 The position and orientation of the artificial horizon is determined by the values from the logfile.
 The motion of the artificial horizon and the actual horizon should follow each other.
 This is a further check to ensure that the logfile and the video actually matches.
 The artificial horizon consists of the following elements:
 - A red line indicates the direction North - South